jackrosenthal/kajiki/docs/text-templates.rst

 Inheritance
 ==============

-FastPt supports a concept of inheritance whereby child templates can extend parent templates, replacing their methods and "blocks" (to be defined below).
+Kajiki supports a concept of inheritance whereby child templates can extend parent templates, replacing their methods and "blocks" (to be defined below).
 For instance, consider the following template "parent.txt":